 a.
 General.
 Federal interest in water resources development is established by law.
 Within the larger Federal interest in water resource development, the Corps of Engineers is authorized to carry out projects in seven mission areas: navigation, flood damage reduction ecosystem restoration, hurricane and storm damage prevention, water supply, hydroelectric power generation and recreation.
 Navigation projects include both inland and deepwater projects.
 Ecosystem restoration projects provide restored habitat for terrestrial and aquatic species.
 Wherever possible and subject to budgetary policy and Congressional authorization, projects shall combine these purposes to formulate multiple purpose projects.
-For example, flood protection projects could include ecosystem restoration and recreation.
-As another example, navigation projects could include hydroelectric power generation and ecosystem restoration.
+For example, flood protection projects could include hydroelectric power generation and ecosystem restoration.
 In addition, efforts to solve problems within these mission areas should consider the full range of programs as solutions.
 For example, flooding problems may be addressed by implementing solutions within the purview of the congressionally authorized projects, the Continuing Authorities Program, the Flood Plain Management Services Program or emergency authorities.